This is a Harry Potter, BBC's Merlin crossover.

 Uther tried to think of a name.
 He had been settled on Arthur for a long time.
 Ygraine had agreed with him, even if it had been his choice.
 The King tried to think what she would have liked.
 He closed his eyes for a moment and thought that he could hear a whisper in the wind that came in through the open window.

 "Harry," he said softly.
-He opened his eyes and met green orbs.
+He opened his eyes and met his second son's green eyes.

 He had lost something that nothing ever could replace, but he had gained something of great value.
 Camelot would be safe for now he had heirs who could one day take up his crown and continue his legacy.